tone-row/tonami/README.md

 Another CSS in JS library.
 Coming soon!

-In order to make rehydration work, we'll need to make the state ("memory") of the StyleSheet also a function of what's already written to the style tag, because the server-rendered style tag is our source of truth when we first arrive at the client.
-That's why we need some way of setting our styles based on the contents of that tag in the constructor _if_ we're on the browser.

-You need to fix the create style, there's no reason to "only run once liek that slkdfjsldkfjslkdfjsdlkfj

 The pattern that I had to do to accomplish the highlighting of specific line numbers is awful

 It looks like